luloxi/ECDSA-node/readme.md

 Project implementing ECDSA on a client and a server to transact value between different addresses with ease and security.

-**Why is it secure?:** Because it guarantees security by only allowing transactions that have been signed by the funds owner.
+**Why is it secure?:** Because it only allows transactions that have been signed by the funds owner.

 **Usage made easy by:**